r043v/agres/README.md

- just add .agres class to elements container to nicely spread them and here we go, optionaly add agres.js and call $.agres on elements container too to get elements verticaly aligned
+ just add .agres class to elements container to nicely spread them and here we go, optionaly add agres.js and call $.agres on elements container too to get elements verticaly centered

 demo can be found here > http://agres.dude.pm